 Vitamin D is best known for its effects on calcium metabolism and bone density.
 However, it is active throughout the body, including the brain and the central nervous system, and in clinical trials of patients with SAD, supplemental vitamin D has resulted in significant improvements in depression.
 I suggest taking 2,000–5,000 IU of vitamin D3 daily for SAD treatment.

-Exercise Is a Great Way for SAD Treatment
+Exercise Is a Great SAD Treatment

 Exercise increases the production of endorphins and other neurotransmitters that are the biochemical source of the “runner’s high.”
 It also provides a distraction from negative emotions such as sadness and offers a powerful boost to self-esteem.
 You needn’t become a marathon runner to get the mood-elevating benefits of exercise.
 Studies have shown that running, walking or performing strength exercises for 20–60 minutes a few times a week is sufficient.